-- Amy Smith Berylson Professor of Materials Science
+- Amy Smith Berylson Professor of Materials Science and Professor of Chemistry & Chemical Biology

 - Professor of Chemistry and Chemical Biology in the Department of Chemistry and Chemical Biology